dannysmith/sparta-coursepreparation/README.md

 # Course Preparation

-We recommend that you spend some time preparing for your course.
-This document gives some advice on what you can do to make your life much easier once you start and how to improve your knowledge in general.
+In order to be successful on your course you must spend some time preparing yourself to learn.
+This document outlines the tasks you should complete in order to familiarise yourself with the basic technical foundations you'll need to know in order to take your course.
+It also gives advice on steps you can take to make your learning experience easier once you start.

 ### Mandatory pre-course training

-Before you join a Sparta course, you *must* have completed the actions in the following sections of this document:
+Before you join a Sparta course, you *must* completed the tasks and exercises outlined below.
+In total there are 42 hours worth of practical coding exercises *plus* topical reading.
+If you are attending an SDET, JavaScript Engineer, Web Development or DevOps course, you must also complete the following pre-training:

 * [Medium](#medium)
 * [Pocket](#pocket)